keichi/hpcmaspa17-pfanalyzer/src/4_evaluation.md

 benchmark.
 Both applications were executed with 128 MPI processes.
 Thread parallelism was not put in use (_i.e._ flat MPI model was adopted).

-Under this condition, we measured the maximum congestion on links and compared them for \mbox{D-mod-K} routing and dynamic routing.
+Under this condition, we measured the maximum traffic on links and compared them for \mbox{D-mod-K} routing and dynamic routing.
-Figure\ \ref{fig:nas-cg-congestion}: 50%.
-Figure\ \ref{fig:nersc-milc-congestion}: 18%
+Figure\ \ref{fig:nas-cg-congestion} shows the results for the NAS CG benchmark.
+The maximum traffic has decreased for 50% when using dynamic routing compared to static \mbox{D-mod-K} routing.
+Figure\ \ref{fig:nersc-milc-congestion} shows the result for the NERSC MILC benchmark.
+In this case, the use dynamic routing reduces the maximum traffic for 18%.

 \begin{figure}[htbp]
     \begin{subfigure}[t]{.47\linewidth}